yblein/mmgui/README.md

 # MapMaker GUI
-A small GUI to generate maps using the MapMaker library (jube/mapmaker).
+A small GUI to generate maps using the [MapMaker library](https://github.com/jube/mapmaker).

 ## Building
 Edit the location of MapMaker in [mmgui.pro](./mmgui.pro).
 Then simply run